EimantasZilis/Eigen/readme.md

 `python main.py --PATHS "C:\Users\xxx\Desktop\test docs" "C:\Users\xxx\Documents" --OUTPUT "C:\Users\xxx\downloads"`

 would export output.csv to downloads folder instead.
 Lastly, the software will look for 20 most common words by default.
 This can be changed using `--COUNT` parameter.
 Enter an integer which specifies the number of words to look for.
-For example,
+For example:

 `python main.py --PATHS "C:\Users\xxx\Desktop\test docs" "C:\Users\xxx\Documents" --OUTPUT "C:\Users\xxx\downloads" --COUNT 100`

-would look 100 most common words instead.
+would look 100 most common words and export the output to Downloads folder.